WWE: Attitude Era, purchase of WCW, and end of the War (1997–2002)

-World Wrestling Federation Entertainment, Inc. (1999–2002)

-Initial public offering (1999)

 In the summer of 1999, Titan Sports, Inc. was renamed World Wrestling Federation Entertainment, Inc. On October 19, 1999, World Wrestling Federation Entertainment, Inc. launched an initial public offering as a publicly traded company, trading on the New York Stock Exchange (NYSE) with the issuance of stock then valued at $172.5 million.
-The company is traded on the NYSE under ticker symbol WWE.
+The company was traded on the NYSE under ticker symbol WWE.